lucsan/siteBuilder/README.md

 ##### ✂ snips

-Snips is just an organizational folder inside the templates folder, you can add as many folders here as you like to organize your templates to your liking.
+Snips is just an organizational folder inside the templates folder, you can add as many organizational folders to the templates folder as you like to organize things to your liking.

 ### 🧺 data